nanostudio-org/nanogp2/README.md

 &nbsp;
 &nbsp;
 #### USE OF THIS APP REQUIRES ADVANCED SKILLS :exclamation:
-This app is delivered as-is, changes by Google may break it without warning.
+This app is delivered as-is, changes on Google side may break it without warning.

 &nbsp;
 &nbsp;